Multi-Dictionary Learning for Low Rank Sparse Coding: Related Work

 {\bf Dictionary learning} algorithms aim to find one (for vector data) or multiple (for multi-way data) shared dictionaries directly from training samples.
 The majority of existing work tackles vector signals~\cite{rubinstein2010dictionaries,engan1999method} and iterates between the sparse coding and dictionary learning stages similar to the seminal K-SVD method~\cite{aharon2006k}.
-Dictionary learning methods for 2D (matrix) data follow a similar alternating process to learn two dictionaries~\cite{hawe2013separable,zhang2016improved,shahriari2021new,jiang2021dictionary}.
-They solve the same problem as ours, however, they do not impose a low-rank structure on the encoding matrices of samples.
-Some methods impose orthogonality~\cite{quan2015dynamic, gong2020low} or low-rank~\cite{bahri2018robust} constraints on the learned dictionaries motivated by the specific domain applications (e.g., video processioning).
-We compare experimentally to the state-of-the-art methods from this group that learn general unconstrained dictionaries and demonstrate that our low-rank model enables more accurate and compact sparse coding.
+Dictionary learning methods for two-way (matrix) data follow a similar alternating process to learn two dictionaries~\cite{hawe2013separable,zhang2016improved,shahriari2021new,jiang2021dictionary}.
+They solve the same problem as ours except that they do not impose a low-rank structure on the encoding matrices of samples.
+Some methods impose orthogonality~\cite{quan2015dynamic, gong2020low} or low-rank~\cite{bahri2018robust} constraints on the learned dictionaries motivated by the specific domain applications (e.g., video processing).
+Another separable dictionaries model \cite{ghassemi2019learning} learns a mixture of Kronecker-structured dictionaries for tensor data but can be viewed as a general solution for \cite{shahriari2021new}.
+We compare experimentally to the state-of-the-art methods from this group that learn general unconstrained dictionaries and demonstrate that our low-rank model enables more accurate and compact sparse coding matrices and scales better than dictionary learning alternatives.